waterstopper/waterstopper.github.io/content/100-days/transpilers-compilers-interpreters.md

 interpreted language.
 Therefore, language classification in terms of compiled/interpreted languages is suggestive, not mandatory.

+### Linker

+Linker is a program that links compiled files.
+It resolves imports.

 [^1]: I'm not sure that compiler cannot target multiple processors at once.
 ISA (Instruction set architecture) of processor is an important thing.
 Different processors with similar ISAs might be targeted by one compiler.